 JR graduated from Dalhousie University's School of Physiotherapy in 2006 and obtained a Master of Science in Sports Physiotherapy (Bath, UK; 2013).
 JR has been active in the sports community as team therapist for both the Weeks Major Midget Hockey Club and the MacGregor Kinsmen Midget AAA Baseball Team since 2008.
 This year he takes over as the head therapist for the Weeks Jr A Crushers.
 JR has acted as the Clinical Director of FUNFitness for Special Olympics Nova Scotia since 2008, also setting up a screen in PEI and is currently in the process of setting screens up for the National Games in 2016 and 2018.
 He has completed courses in orthopedic and manual therapy, acupuncture, golf injury prevention and rehabilitation and concussion rehabilitation.

-Shane graduated from the University of Maine in 2007, where along with his studies he played NCAA men’s varsity baseball and basketball.
+Shane has a Bachelor of Physical Education, and is a member of Canadian Kinesiology Alliance.
+He graduated from the University of Maine in 2007, where along with his studies he played NCAA men’s varsity baseball and basketball.
 After graduation, he moved to Alberta to play baseball in the FMBA.
 He then returned back home to Pictou County, spending the next four years working as a Personal Fitness Coach and was certified with the NS Fitness Association.
-He is a member of the Canadian Kinesiology Association.
 He has worked at ActiveLife since 2013

 Lina graduated from the massage therapy program at Northumberland in College Halifax in 2002 and has practiced in Pictou County since.
 She has specialized training in pregnancy massage, sports massage and nutrition, and trigger point release.
 She has an interest in pursuing further training in myofascial release techniques.
 She has participated in numerous sporting events and outreach clinic focusing on Parkinsons, MS, women’s health and the elderly.